ColetteThomson/famous-quotes-quiz/README.md

 * [ami.responsivedesign](http://ami.responsivedesign.is/) - used to generate Mockup of Quizz-Pro Website.

 ## Testing
-* Testing will be performed to check for back-end functionality (Javascript), as well as visual effects and website layout (html and css).
+* Testing will be performed to check for back-end functionality (Javascript), as well as visual effects and website layout (HTML and CSS).
 * Testing will be performed to check for compatibility across three web browsers (Google Chrome, Firefox, Opera).
 * Responsive design will be tested across the different screen sizes: desktops/laptops (1024px); tablets (max-width 769px); mobiles (to a max-width of 426px); and large laptops (min-width 1025px to max-width 1441px).
 * All navigational links should direct to the correct html web page as per their names.
 The exception here is the 'Home' page, as it will redirect to 'index.html'.